walnuthq/cargo-stylus/docs/StylusDebugger.md

 ### Run `usertrace` command

-We have introduced a new `cargo` option called `usertrace`, that uses similar technology as `replay` option, but it rather attaches to `walnut-dbg`, instead of well known debuggers.
+We have introduced a new `cargo` option called `usertrace`, that uses similar technology as `replay` option, but it rather attaches to `stylusdb`, instead of well known debuggers.

 First, make sure you installed `colorama` package: